-Your course facilitators is Emily Woodmansee, ERAFANS Board member and founder of Among the Ferns.
+Your course facilitators is Emily Woodmansee, ERAFANS Course Facilitator and director of Among the Ferns.

 ONLINE LEARNING FORMAT

 This on-demand course is offered in three 45-minute segments.
 The course is hosted on the Thinkific platform and lessons can be accessed sequentially.
 Additional materials will be provided to help you lead maple sugaring activities with your students.
 Upon registration, we will provide you with a list of suggested reading and materials.